Joan of Kent: Death and burial

-John Holland, 1st Duke of Exeter, was Joan's son by her first marriage; his wife Elizabeth of Lancaster was a daughter of John of Gaunt, 1st Duke of Lancaster, brother of the Black Prince.
+John Holland, 1st Duke of Exeter, was Joan's son by her first marriage.
 In 1385, while campaigning with his half-brother King Richard II in the Kingdom of Scotland, John Holland became involved in a quarrel with Sir Ralph Stafford, son of the 2nd Earl of Stafford, a favourite of Queen Anne of Bohemia.
 Stafford was killed and John Holland sought sanctuary at the shrine of St John of Beverley.
-On the King's return, Holland was condemned to death.
-Joan pleaded with her royal son for four days to spare his half-brother, and on the fifth day (the exact date in August is not known), she died at Wallingford Castle.
+On the king's return, Holland was condemned to death.
+Joan pleaded with her royal son for four days to spare his half-brother.
+Aware that she was dying Joan wrote her will on 7 August 1385 and died either the following day, 8 August 1385, or on 14 August probably at Wallingford Castle.
 King Richard then relented and pardoned Holland, who was sent on a pilgrimage to the Holy Land.

-Joan was buried beside her first husband, as requested in her will, at the Greyfriars in Stamford, Lincolnshire.
-The Black Prince had built a chantry chapel for her in the crypt of Canterbury Cathedral in Kent (where he himself was buried), with ceiling bosses sculpted with likenesses of her face.
-Another boss in the north nave aisle is also said to show her face.
+Joan was buried beside Thomas Holland her first husband, at the Greyfriars in Stamford, Lincolnshire, as she had requested in her will.
+Her third husband, Edward the Black Prince had planned that he and Joan would be buried in the Black Prince Chantry in the crypt of Canterbury Cathedral, where there is a ceiling boss sculpted with likenesses of her face.
+However, due to his status Edward's last resting place was in the Trinity Chapel of Canterbury Cathedral.